• Skip to primary navigation

 How about practising patterns with loom bands?
 Can you make a really simple pattern and a really complicated pattern?

 Can you make a vehicle powered by a loom band?
-How about an elastic band powered LEGO car?
+How about an elastic band-powered LEGO car?

-How about a loom band powered catapult?
+Another idea is to make a loom band powered catapult?

 LEGO catapult

-What is your favourite loom band activity?
+Which is your favourite loom band activity?
 Do you have any projects to share?

-Last Updated on April 22, 2016 by Emma Vanstone
+Last Updated on May 9, 2025 by Emma Vanstone

 Safety Notice